Custom-built site vs WordPress theme: which is best for your business?

 Less flexible & scalable

 Most websites need more functionality and scalability options than themes can provide.
-In terms of future scalability, WordPress themes have limited customisations, so adapting your site in the future may become a difficult task.
+In terms of future scalability, WordPress themes are limited, so adapting your site for growth plans may become a difficult task.
 With your site locked into certain designs and settings, you may find that investing in an adaptable custom-built design is a better decision for finances, resources and time in the long-run.

 Choosing between custom-built and WordPress themes